 The most exciting part of the fútbol, for me, is the chanting.
 All of the fans know the same, intricate cheers and they all sing them together the entire game.
 It's beautiful.
 The cheers can get rather racist and sexist as they yell things at the other team or the other team's fans, but if you just ignore that small percentage of the cheers (89%), you will find that the rest of the cheers are really uplifting and the fans even cheer themselves on.
 With spirit like that, who needs cheerleaders?

 Seeing the preparations for the game, I knew it was going to be big.
 A couple of my friends from the class that was moved back until 1:30pm invited me over to stay up the entire night and watch the game in the morning and of course I was down.
-We managed to stay up until around 4, but then the sleepiness set in and we passed out for a few hours.

 I awoke at 7:40 to the sounds of the fútbol game on the television in the next room.
 I quickly ran in and settled in to watch the game.
 We blew up balloons and drank coffee while we watched.
 I'll save the blow by blow for another post...meanwhile...look it up: Chile vs. Honduras and we won 1-0.
 Woot Woot!!
 This was the first time that Chile had won a game in a mundial for about 70 years!
 Even though we were dead tired, my friend, Max, and I decided to go to Plaza Italia where all of the celebrating goes down.

 By this time we were starving, so we ducked into a diner that was showing the Spain vs. Switzerland game.
 Let me remind you: this was at 10 in the morning.
 So I feel like it is normal that I was a little bit surprised that EVERYONE was drinking beer.
 I felt like a wuss ordering water. hah.
-But I managed to sneak a pic of some guys at a booth next to us complete with beers and festive hats.perfection.
+But I managed to sneak a pic of some guys at a booth next to us complete with beers and festive hats.

 That was only the first game.
 Now there are two more and I imagine that those will be even more intense because they are against harder teams and they are at normal times of the day.
 Guess we'll just have to find out...(1313)